b. 1982, Harare, Zimbabwe

 Most recently, Hwati completed his Master’s degree in Fine Art from the Stamps School of Art & Design at the University of Michigan in Ann Arbor, Michigan, USA.
-In 2018, Hwati was included in the Montreal Museum of Fine Art’s (MMFA) upcoming exhibition, Face To Face: From Yesterday to Today, Non-Western Art and Picasso.
-The exhibition is produced by the Musée du quai Branly – Jacques Chirac in partnership with the Musée national Picasso, Paris, with an adaptation by the MMFA.
+In 2018, Hwati was included in the Montreal Museum of Fine Art’s (MMFA) exhibition, Face To Face: From Yesterday to Today, Non-Western Art and Picasso.
+The exhibition was produced by the Musée du quai Branly – Jacques Chirac in partnership with the Musée National Picasso, Paris, with an adaptation by the MMFA.
 Hwati also participated in the group exhibition, Contemporary Art for Schools, which was hosted at the National Gallery of Zimbabwe in July of 2018.

 In 2017, Hwati was the featured artist for SMAC Gallery’s presentation at Art Brussels in Brussels, Belgium.
 In 2015, Hwati was one of three artists selected for Pixels Of Ubuntu/Unhu, curated by Raphael Chikukwa for the Zimbabwean Pavilion at the 56th Venice Biennale.
 Hwati was the winner of the Cape Town Art Fair’s Special Projects Section: Tomorrows/Today, with his solo presentation: don’t worry be happy.
 The presentation formed part of Consuming Us, an exhibition curated by Azu Nwagbogu and Ruth Simbao.